Cosmin Olăroiu: Early years

 He started his coaching career during the 2000–01 season at Naţional București, leading them to a respectable 7th place in his first season.
 During the following season, he guided the club to a second-place finish in the league, finishing above clubs such as Steaua and Rapid București.

 In the summer 2002, Olăroiu signed for Steaua București.
 He resigned after only seven league games, blaming the decision on a lack of support from the board and players.
 The club president Viorel Păunescu re-appointed Victor Piţurcă, former manager before 2002 who wanted to return to head-coaching and was still highly regarded by the players.

 After leaving Steaua București, Olăroiu returned to Național București, this time as a general manager.
 In 2003, he was named head coach again, replacing Walter Zenga.

-In the winter of 2004, Olăroiu joined Politehnica Timişoara and brought with him the best players from Național București.
+In the winter of 2004, Olăroiu joined FCU Poli Timişoara and brought with him the best players from Național București.
 He led them to a near historical fourth-place finish in Divizia A, but in November 2005 he was sacked by the club's owner Marian Iancu.

 Steaua Bucharest

 Just some days after, Olăroiu was appointed manager by Gigi Becali, the new president, and this time owner, of Steaua București, to replace Oleh Protasov.
 His first championship title as coach came in June 2006 and then one month later, he led the club to the conquest of the Supercupa României.
 In May 2006, Olăroiu's side reached the semi-finals of the 2005–06 UEFA Cup.
-He also helped Steaua to qualify for the UEFA Champions League group stages, where they played against Dinamo Kiev, Real Madrid and Olympique Lyon.
+He also helped Steaua to qualify for the UEFA Champions League group stages, where they played against Dynamo Kyiv, Real Madrid and Olympique Lyon.
 Steaua secured a third place and a spot in the UEFA Cup knockout rounds.